iPhone 17 Pro Ran a 400B LLM. Here's How.

 The demo, posted by developer @anemll on Twitter, shows an iPhone 17 Pro running a 400B parameter Mixture of Experts (MoE) model entirely on-device.
 No cloud.
 No internet.
 Just the phone's A19 Pro chip and its internal flash storage.

 The key insight: this isn't a dense 400B model.
-It's a Mixture of Experts architecture with 512 experts per layer, where only 4-10 experts are activated for each token.
-That means the phone never needs to hold all 400B parameters in memory at once — just the small fraction that's actively computing.
+The model is specifically Qwen3.5-397B-A17B โ 397 billion total parameters, but only 17 billion active per token.
+It's a Mixture of Experts architecture with 512 experts per layer, where only 11 experts are activated for each token (10 routed plus 1 shared expert).
+That means the phone never needs to hold all 400B parameters in memory at once โ just the small fraction that's actively computing.

 Here's how the system works:

-1. SSD-to-GPU streaming.
+- SSD-to-GPU streaming (SSD offloading).
 Instead of loading the entire model into RAM (impossible with 12GB), Flash-MoE streams model weights from the phone's fast NVMe storage directly to the GPU as needed.

+The speed bottleneck comes down to bandwidth math: the iPhone's LPDDR5X RAM delivers approximately 51 GB/s, but the NVMe SSD tops out at roughly 4-6 GB/s.
+That 10x gap is the entire speed explanation โ each token requires loading expert weights from SSD, and SSD bandwidth is the ceiling.
 The result is a system that trades speed for capability.
-You get a massive, highly capable model running on a phone — but you wait for it.
+You get a massive, highly capable model running on a phone โ but you wait for it.

 The Apple "LLM in a Flash" Connection

 This demo didn't come out of nowhere.
-It builds directly on Apple's December 2023 research paper, "LLM in a Flash: Efficient Large Language Model Inference with Limited Memory", which laid out the theoretical framework for running models larger than available RAM by intelligently streaming data from flash storage.
+It builds directly on Apple's December 2023 research paper, "LLM in a Flash: Efficient Large Language Model Inference with Limited Memory", which laid out the theoretical framework for flash-based inference โ running models larger than available RAM by intelligently streaming data from flash storage.

 The paper proposed two key innovations:

-Apple's research showed that these techniques could enable running models up to 2x the available DRAM on an Apple M-series chip, with 4-5x faster inference than naive loading.
-Flash-MoE extends this approach further — to a model that's roughly 17x larger than the iPhone's RAM — by combining it with MoE's inherent sparsity.
+Apple's research showed that these techniques could enable running models up to 2x the available DRAM on an Apple M-series chip, with 4-5x faster inference on CPU and 20-25x faster on GPU compared to naive loading.
+Flash-MoE extends this approach further โ to a model that's roughly 17x larger than the iPhone's RAM โ by combining it with MoE's inherent sparsity.

 Why On-Device AI Matters (Even When It's Slow)